nsrau/azure-docs.it-it/articles/mobile-services-xamarin-ios-get-started-offline-data.md

 			todoTable = client.GetSyncTable <ToDoItem> ();
 		}

-5. Nella classe `QSTodoService` definire un nuovo metodo `InitializeAsync`:
+5. In the class `QSTodoService`, define a new method `InitializeAsync`:

 		public async Task InitializeStoreAsync()
 		{